-In addition to cultural celebrations, the College sponsors ministries of service to people beyond the immediate College community with the elderly, homeless, physically and mentally disabled, ethnic parish events, and youth.
-Students are assigned to different ministries during their time at Divine Word College.
+In addition to cultural celebrations, the College sponsors work-study/community service where a religious sister has a chance to perform service for the College community; such as working as sacristans, washing dishes, mopping the hall ways, etc. Besides the work-study/community service, the College also sponsors ministries of service to people beyond the immediate College community with the elderly, homeless, physically and mentally disabled, ethnic parish events, and youth.
+All students, including women religious, are assigned to different ministries during their time at Divine Word College.
 The formation group charters aim to bring students together in various activities.
 Recreational facilities such as the Pour House, student lounge, and sports areas are designed to bring students together for greater interaction.

-A student who comes to appreciate other cultures will demonstrate this appreciation through positive interaction with others from different cultures in leadership positions.
-She interacts in the classroom, dining room, chapel and sport events.
+A religious sister who comes to appreciate other cultures will demonstrate this appreciation through positive interaction with others from different cultures in leadership positions.
+She interacts in the classroom, dining room, chapel, activities and sport events.
 She learns about other cultures through reading and other media.
 She learns a language other than her own and gains the cultural understanding that goes with that language.
-The Formation Director observes that a student takes the initiative to reach out to members of other cultures by inviting them to join in social activities.
+The Formation Director will observe and assess whether she takes the initiative to reach out to members of other cultures by inviting them to join in social activities.

-Skills for Cross-Cultural Living
+Skills for Intercultural Living

-A student learns skills for cross-cultural living and service in such courses as World Art, World Music, Humanities Survey and other academic settings.
-A student learns to sing in different languages through liturgy preparation and by preparing for cultural events in which all students participate.
+A religious sister learns skills for intercultural living and service in such courses as World Art, World Music, Humanities Survey and other academic settings.
+She learns to sing in different languages through liturgy preparation and by preparing for cultural events in which all students participate.
 Weekly ministries, language classes, and community service teach further skills.

-As a student completes her formational experience at Divine Word College, she builds skills in living and working cross-culturally, including leadership skills for working with individuals from different cultural backgrounds.
+As a religious sister completes her formational experience at Divine Word College, she builds skills in living and working interculturally, including leadership skills for working with individuals from different cultural backgrounds.